jackyko1991/jackyko1991.github.io/_posts_backup/2019-09-19-Cluster-Setup-3.md

 ---
 layout: post
-title: "HPC Cluster Setup Part 2 - Hardware and NFS Setup"
+title: "HPC Cluster Setup Part 3 - Slurm Installation"
 author: "Jacky Ko"
 categories: journal
 tags: [documentation,clusters,hpc,slurm]
-image: 2019-09-12-Cluster-Setup-Part-3/slurm-better-thumbnail.png
+image: 2019-09-19-Cluster-Setup-Part-3/slurm-better-thumbnail.png
 ---

 **Slurm** (Simple Linux Utility for Resource Management) is a free and open source job scheduler for Linux and Unix kernel supercomputer and clusters.
 The software is currently used as the workload manager on about 60% of the Top 500 supercomputers.